Think Passport America Isn’t For You? Here’s Why You’re Wrong.

 Since all the parks are independently owned and managed, there is no standard for cleanliness, amenities, or anything like that.

-Reading park reviews is essential if you decide to use Passport America.
+However, in addition to the great PA parks we’ve visited, we’ve stayed at a few slightly concerning locations.
+Reading park reviews is essential if you use Passport America.

 Is Passport America Right for You?